-- AE 1400 or BADM 1400 (1 hr.) are highly recommended for academic success.
-AE 1400 or BADM 1400 are a free choice elective. - Refer to the Bachelor's Degree Requirements section of the catalog for the B.A.
+- AE 1400 or BADM 1400 (1 hr.) are free choice electives and are highly recommended for academic success.
+If AE 1400 or BADM 1400 is chosen, 1 less hour of free choice electives will be needed. - Refer to the Bachelor's Degree Requirements section of the catalog for the B.A.
 Modern Language requirement.
-This plan is based on nine hours of modern language. - Some major electives are offered fall or spring semester only check with the department for course offerings. - This degree program is based on a 24-hour minor.
+This plan is based on nine hours of modern language. - Some major electives are offered fall or spring semester only, or are only taught online check with the department for course offerings. - This degree program is based on a 24-hour minor.
 The number of free choice electives required will vary with minor choice. - This major does not build in the minimum number (30) of upper-level credit hours required for graduation.
-Be sure to include upper-level choices (3000/4000) in your major electives, minor, general education, and/or free choice electives. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+Be sure to include upperlevel choices (3000/4000) in your major electives, minor, general education, and/or free choice electives. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
 Go to UCM Testing Services in MyCentral for more information.